3215411409YongGuo/Comp2005/README.md

-# Hospital Maternity Web Service API Project Instructions
+# Hospital Maternity Web Service API Project

 ## 1. Project Overview
 This project focuses on the hospital maternity web service API, aiming to provide data support for hospital management and related services.
 By building a web service API and a desktop application, it realizes the functions of querying and managing patient admission information.
 Comprehensive software testing has also been carried out to ensure the quality and stability of the system.